• Home

 A new post to scratch:

-Put a new scratching post inside the safe room within the first day or two.
+We suggest that all cats have at least one scratching post or a cat tree that includes a scratch post.
 Scratching is a natural and comforting behavior for cats.
 It’s also important that the scratching post is new and has not been used by other cats.
 Your new cat will like the fact that h/she has a post all to their own and they will feel more relaxed having this available to them when needed.
+Most cat trees include a scratching post and a hiding place which is why we highly recommend all new cat owners have at least one larger cat tree for their cat(s).
+Read more about a cat’s need to scratch; here

 “Feliway”

-If your new cat is an adult, you can use a store-bought product called Feliway.
+If your new cat is an adult, you can use a store-bought product called "Feliway."
 Feliway imitates natural cat pheromones and helps a new cat feel more comfortable.
 Feliway comes in a spray and diffuser form.
 This doesn’t need to be purchased right away, but if you feel your cat seems to be stressed (hiding, licking their lips, eyes dilating) it is a good tool to use to help them relax.
 You can purchase Feliway at most pet stores.

 Learn more via a link to the company website; Feliway